-Little Surname Genealogy
+Little Surname Meaning

 However, many with the name of Little originated from the Scottish border clan of Little.
 The early spelling seems to have been Lidil or Litil.
 The meaning here is unclear.

-Little Resources on
+Little Surname Resources on The Internet

 - Little Families of Ireland